Geonovum/KP-APIs/API-strategie-modules/access-control/access-control.md

 The following methods can be used for Client authentication.

-#### Mutual TLS authentication (mTLS)
+#### Mutual TLS authentication (mTLS) based on PKIOverheid

 Mutual TLS authentication, is a feature of TLS with which the Client authenticates itself to the Server using its X.509 certificate.
 Mutual TLS (mTLS) provides strong Client authentication for server-based Clients and cannot be used with Native or User-Agent-based Clients that are not backed with a server.
 Support for mTLS in combination with OAuth2 is specified in [RFC8705](https://www.rfc-editor.org/info/rfc8705).

 In contexts where Dutch (semi) governmental organizations are involved, the X.509 certificate used for Client authentication MUST be a PKIOverheid certificate.
 These are x509 certificates derived from a root certificate owned by the Dutch Government.
-For more information on PKIOverheid see https://www.logius.nl/diensten/pkioverheid.
+For more information on PKIOverheid see <https://www.logius.nl/diensten/pkioverheid>.

 In the API context, only Server, Services certificates or extended Validation certificates (as used for websites) SHOULD be used.
 Please note that in the current standard of PKIO the TSPs are not obligated to fill the OIN / HRN in the Subject.Serialnumber field for the private services chain, as it is optional.
 See the [Programme of Requirements part 3h: CP Server certificaten – domein Private Services](https://www.logius.nl/sites/default/files/bestanden/website/PvE%20deel3h%20v4.8%20V1.0.pdf) for details.
 For the extended Validation certificates, the chamber of commerce number is given in the Serial.Subject field see [Programme of Requirements part 3f: Certificate Policy for Extended Validation certificates in EV (G1) Domain](https://www.logius.nl/sites/default/files/public/bestanden/diensten/PKIoverheid/PvE%20EN%20part3f%20v4.8%20DEF.pdf) or the [website of Logius](https://www.logius.nl/diensten/pkioverheid/aansluiten-als-tsp/pogramma-van-eisen) for details.
 See also the NCSC factsheet regarding the phasing out of publicly trusted web server (SSL/TLS) certificates by PKIOverheid :
 [Factsheet PKIoverheid stopt met webcertificaten](https://www.logius.nl/actueel/ncsc-maakt-factsheet-over-uitfasing-webcertificaten-van-pkioverheid).

-@@@ eg PKIO or PKI config and DNS / CORS etc

 #### Private key JWT